 How do I obtain the certification after completing the classes?

 Upon completion of the three addictions courses and the ethics course, you will need to do the following in order to receive the full certification:

 - Find a practicum site that allows you to gain experience in the 12 Core Functions of alcohol and drug abuse counseling.
 The Michigan Department of Licensing and Regulatory Affairs Office (LARA) has a list of approved sites.
-You do not have to be signed up for an official practicum course than an institution to gain the practicum experience in this area.
+You do not have to be signed up for an official practicum course at an institution to gain the practicum experience in this area.

-- Complete 2000 hours of counseling experience working with AODA clients at a program licensed by the State of Michigan.
+- Complete 2000 hours of counseling experience working with addictions clients at a program licensed by the State of Michigan.
 The hands-on internship/practicum experience may count toward these hours if it was completed at a state licensed substance abuse program.
 See the Department of Licensing and Regulatory Affairs (LARA) website for locations.
 There are many in the Grand Rapids Area.

 - Apply for the Certification.

 - Have already obtained your master's degree in counselor, social work, psychology or a related field.

 Questions?
 Contact the Graduate Admissions Office at 800-697-1133 or email@example.com.